-Andreas Orthelius starts his scrutiny on Maria’s words with what worries him most: two Fumes including, or turning on, two Lights.
+Andreas Orthelius starts his scrutiny of Maria’s words with what worries him most: two Fumes including, or turning on two Lights.

-The dialogue between Maria and Aros on the Alchemical Art is by far one of the most obscure texts.
+The dialogue between Maria and Aros in Alchemical Art is by far one of the most obscure texts.
 Perhaps because in this short treatise modern alchemists are told things they do not want to hear.
-Orthelius takes up the challenge and, with the unique help of his seventeenth century reasoning, tries to go where only the teaching of an ancient Master could have brought to.
+Orthelius takes up the challenge and, with the unique help of his seventeenth-century reasoning, tries to go where only the teaching of an ancient Master could have brought to.

-I mean to translate from latin the whole “Ortheli Explicatio Verborum Mariae Prophitissae”, or the Explication by Orthelius of Maria Prophitissa’s Words, from Theatrum Chemicum tome 6, page 480-486.
-A part from the first introductive sentence, I decided to keep my translation absolutely verbatim.
-In this way you can be able to fully master the text signification.
+I mean to translate from latin the whole “Ortheli Explicatio Verborum Mariae Prophitissae”, or the Explication by Orthelius of Maria Prophitissa’s Words, from Theatrum Chemicum tome 6, pages 480-486.
+As part of the first introductive sentence, I decided to keep my translation absolutely verbatim.
+In this way, you can be able to fully master the text signification.
 Consequently, of course, the style may be horrible.
-My translation in italics and comments in normal.
+My translation is in italics and the comments are in normal.

-“Quamvis ingenii mei vires, horum verborum ponderi elucidando impares esse…………however strong can be the resilience of my mind, nonetheless is an unequal struggle facing the fatigue of elucidation, for this reason I incessantly trust in Divine illumination, who I hope to be willing to communicate with this unselfish son of Hermes.
-Thus help me to understand these words.
-Two fumes filling-impregnating-completing two lights, first of all to put that in order, how two luminaries Sol and Luna, must in Zaybech or in running water, that’s to say in Argentum Vivum-Quicksilver, be dissolved, of those evidently the one from Silver, looking white, the other actually being from Gold, should be red in color.
+“Quamvis ingenii mei vires, horum verborum ponderi elucidando impares esse… however strong can be the resilience of my mind, nonetheless is an unequal struggle facing the fatigue of elucidation, for this reason, I incessantly trust in Divine illumination, who I hope to be willing to communicate with this unselfish son of Hermes.
+This helps me to understand these words.
+Two fumes filling-impregnating-completing two lights, first of all, to put that in order, how two luminaries Sol and Luna, must in Zaybech or in running water, that’s to say in Argentum Vivum-Quicksilver, be dissolved, of those evidently the one from Silver, looking white, the other actually being from Gold, should be red in color.
 Since the dissolved Gold philosophically appears in such a color, hence is called Kybric and Philosophers Gold.”

-First of all I noticed Orthelius uses the term “Luminar” in his commentary, in the place of “Lumen” which is in the synopsis ( as in the official latin sources for Maria treatise).
+First of all, I noticed Orthelius uses the term “Luminar” in his commentary, in the place of “Lumen” which is in the synopsis ( as in the official latin sources for Maria treatise).
 They are not synonymous.
-Luminar means window, lamp-lantern, star-aster ( so a device for giving light).
+Luminar means window, lamp-lantern, or star-aster ( so a device for giving light).
 While Lumen stands for light.
 We will see further that Orthelius will define these two “Luminaria” as stars (Stella-ae).
-In fact we know that when a salt is brought to the alchemical perfect state of sublimation, till becoming Mercurius, it can take a whitish luminous look.
-But we also know that metallic Gold, and in minor way Silver, are considered lights as well.
-In fact, chiefly Gold, do contain a huge amount of Secret Fire inside (2).
+In fact, we know that when salt is brought to the alchemical perfect state of sublimation, till becoming Mercurius, it can take a whitish luminous look.
+But we also know that metallic Gold, and in minor ways, Silver, are considered lights as well.
+In fact, chiefly Gold does contain a huge amount of Secret Fire inside (2).

 Concerning the Mercurius from Sol (Gold), which stands for the blood-red color, and nonetheless is a flowing Argentum Vivum/Quicksilver/Mercurius, it is known, the gold in dry water carries out more than a path having a reputation for this, which I know more than eight of those paths, of which Mercurii, because of the different nature of the method, the operation shows peculiar processes, and they are all dissimilar and white looking.”

-Cinnabar is chemically a mercury sulphide.
+Cinnabar is chemically a mercury sulfide.
 Here Orthelius is playing with the meanings.
-The single sulphureus fume should be that out of sulphide, as the first mercurial one.
+The single sulfurous fume should be that out of sulfide, as the first mercurial one.
 But the other mercurial fume should be that of the fixation of our “White Woman”, or royal Mercurius out of gold.
-The theory not mentioned here, but suggested, is that of the attraction: ” fumes attract each other”.
-Additionally the ineffable Secret Fire contained in molecular objects ( even if in a flowing state) being a “flowing entity”, tends to be attracted by common molecular, and visible, fumes as well.
+The theory not mentioned here, but suggested, is that of attraction: ” fumes attract each other”.
+Additionally, the ineffable Secret Fire contained in molecular objects ( even if in a flowing state) being a “flowing entity”, tends to be attracted by common molecular, and visible, fumes as well.
 This phenomenon is called in Alchemy, as well as in ancient chemistry, “Love Between Fumes” (3).
-And are today well-known as chimney effect, frictional forces and pressure differential laws.
-Of course Orthelius fixation method is not entirely disclosed here.
+And are today well-known as the chimney effect, frictional forces, and pressure differential laws?
+Of course, the Orthelius fixation method is not entirely disclosed here.